dreamcatcher-tech/network/Inbox/2025-08-03 1103 mapping napps to mcp tools.md

 the purpose of keeping all these modes the same, is so that inside a napp should be no different to being outside, allowing for lossless simulation, and to insert intelligence at any point in the call chain.

+when connecting to root, the napp you run is the provider napp.  or at least each of the provider napps.

 The important thing to remember to model is the trigger that causes the mcp client to start in the first place - this is implied in normal usage, but for us, a tool call provides this intention.

 we can subscribe to resources to be told when they changed if we want .